replikativ/mesalog/README.md

 Please see `load-csv` docstring for further detail.

-<a id="orgb12e02f"></a>
+<a id="org64261ba"></a>

 # Schema-on-read

-Tablehike supports schema-on-read databases, though not thoroughly, as noted in [Current limitations](#current-limitations) below.
+Mesalog supports schema-on-read databases, though not thoroughly, as noted in [Current limitations](#current-limitations) below.

-<a id="orgce16e08"></a>
+<a id="orgdb3dce9"></a>

 # Cardinality inference

 Note that cardinality many can only be inferred in the presence of a separate attribute marked as unique (`:db.unique/identity` or `:db.unique/value`).

-<a id="org9bb8c3f"></a>
+<a id="org91f11c9"></a>

 # Attributes already in schema

-Tablehike currently supports loading data for existing attributes, as long as their schema remains the same; unfortunately, it doesn&rsquo;t yet support schema updates even where allowed by the connected database.
+Mesalog currently supports loading data for existing attributes, as long as their schema remains the same; unfortunately, it doesn&rsquo;t yet support schema updates even where allowed by the connected database.
 As stated above, any conflict with the existing schema, whether specified or inferred, will currently result in an error.

-<a id="orgf305146"></a>
+<a id="orgb3c29d5"></a>

 # Reference-type attributes (with `:db/valueType` `:db.type/ref`)